 This is the science.
 This is where data and technology come in most prominently.

 👉 Combining data and technology allows retailers to achieve another buzz phrase: “getting the right product in front of the right customer at the right time.”
 In short, it’s about relevance and personalization.

-It’s about presenting each individual shopper with a visual array of products, sorted in a way that shows the site understands that particular customer’s style, tastes and preferences.
+It’s about presenting each individual shopper with a visual array of products, sorted in a way that shows an appreciation of their style, tastes and preferences.

-It’s about relying on systems that constantly learn and take the manual work out of presenting your best store to each individual online visitor.
+It’s about relying on systems that constantly learn.
+Systems that take the manual work out of presenting your best store to each individual online visitor.

-It’s about being able to tell the customer what’s in-stock and how to get what’s not in stock.
+It’s about being able to tell the customer what’s in-stock and how to get items that are not.

 3. The Transactional Customer Experience:

 This is the most crass and brutal branch of the experience.

 👉 The transactional customer experience is all about pricing, promotions and literally delivering the goods.

 It’s the slice of experience that acknowledges that while customer experience can’t be only about the transaction, in the end, both the consumer and the retailer see a transaction as the goal.
 And, so yeah, it’s important.